ibm-cloud-docs/Cloudant/guides/replication_guide.md

 The [CAP Theorem](/docs/Cloudant?topic=Cloudant-cap-theorem#cap-theorem) discussion makes it clear that
 {{site.data.keyword.cloudant_short_notm}} uses an 'eventually consistent' model.
-This model means that if you asked two different replicas of a database for a document, at the same time, you might get different results if one of the database copies is still waiting to finish replication.
+This model means you might get different results when you ask two different replicas of a database for a document at the same time.
+This can happen when one of the database copies is still waiting to finish replication.

 Eventually,
 the database copies complete their replication so that all the changes to a document are present in each copy.